vcodes1162/WeatherForecastApp/README.md

 Enter a city name in the input field.
 Click the "Search" button or press "Enter" to display the current weather and a 5-day forecast for that city.
 Use Current Location:

 Click the "Use Current Location" button to get weather information based on your current location.
 Select Recent Cities:

 Choose from the dropdown menu to view weather information for recently searched cities.

-Code Structure
+Code Structure:

 The project is organized into the following files: